LeonMoreno/00_42cursus/README.md

 The **outer treks** is a collection of diverse project trails in subjects ranging from operational systems to web development which allows cadets to specialize on whatever subject they prefer.

-The table below presents the cursus curriculum in the chronological order in which it is being completed by me - projects order may vary.
+The table below presents the cursus curriculum in the chronological order in which it is being completed by me -- projects order may vary --.

 ### Common core (basic curriculum)